jes/scamp-cpu/README.md

 ## Current status

-I've finished writing Verilog and think I've settled on the overall CPU architecture (see diagram below).
+I've finished writing Verilog and have settled on the overall CPU architecture (see diagram below).

-I'm quite happy with the instruction set, see [doc/table.html](doc/table.html), available online at https://incoherency.co.uk/interest/table.html - but the instruction set is implemented with microcode, so changes are relatively cheap.
+I'm happy with the instruction set, see [doc/table.html](doc/table.html), available online at https://incoherency.co.uk/interest/table.html - but the instruction set is implemented with microcode, so changes are relatively cheap.

 I have some blog posts here: https://incoherency.co.uk/blog/tags/cpu.html

 I have created an emulator (see in `emulator/`) and a compiler (`compiler/`).
 Although there is still useful work to be done on the compiler, it can now compile itself from within the emulator, provided the `include` lines are preprocessed outside.

+I have written quite a lot of the kernel (see `os/`).
+It can do most of the system calls.
+It needs more error-checking, bounds-checking, etc..
+It can load programs off a filesystem stored on a block device and execute them, but obviously only in the emulator since the real CPU doesn't exist yet.

 I'm currently designing the PCBs: